 That’s all there is to manually updating your Chrome browser.
-I do it quite often just to make sure Chrome is up to date on all of my machines.
+I do it quite often just to make sure Chrome is always up to date on all of my machines.

-I recommend that you do the same because some security updates need to be installed as soon as possible to patch security holes that pose an imminent threat to the security of your computer.
+I recommend that you do the same because security updates need to be installed as soon as possible to patch security holes that pose an imminent threat to the security of your machine.